Lose weight by achieving higher ketone levels

-This is number fourteen:
+This is number sixteen:

 So how does this work?
 A quick run-through: The first tip was to eat low carb.
-This is because a low-carb diet lowers your levels of the fat-storing hormone insulin, allowing your fat deposits to shrink and release their stored energy.
-This tends to cause you to want to consume less calories than you expend – without hunger – and lose weight.
-Several of the tips mentioned above are about fine-tuning your diet to better this effect.
+This is because a low-carb diet lowers your levels of the fat-storing hormone insulin, allowing your fat deposits to shrink and release their stored energy.1 This tends to cause you to want to consume less calories than you expend – without hunger – and lose weight.2 Several of the tips mentioned above are about fine-tuning your diet to better this effect.

 Ketosis is a state at which the body has an extremely high fat-burning rate.
-Even the brain runs on fat, via ketone bodies.
+Even the brain indirectly runs on fat, via ketone bodies.
 These are energy molecules in the blood (like blood sugar) which become fuel for our brains after being converted from fat by the liver.

 Today, there are reasonably-priced gadgets available for measuring ketone levels at home.
 One needle prick of the finger, and in just a few seconds you’ll know your blood ketone level.